29 Windows 10 Tips Every Power User Knows (and You Should Too)

 12. Clean installs can declutter your machine

 A clean install pretty much gives you a fresh version of Windows unencumbered by the previous data held by your existing apps or programs.
 If you want to do a clean install, it’s probably best to consider backing up your existing data.
-If you want to learn about how to do that, then try this CNet article on backing up.
+A quick external drive copy or a cloud sync of your important folders is enough.

 To run a clean install, simply go to Settings > Update & Security > Recovery > Reset this PC.
 Once you click the provided option Get Started, you’ll be presented with two or three more options, depending on your version.